Deducting Health Expenses: Self-Employed Health Insurance Deduction & More

-Taxpayers have a lot of options when it comes to deducting insurance and medical expenses.
-The same person can deduct medical expenses and insurance payments, plus get a subsidy for their insurance payments, all in the same year!
+Taxpayers have a lot of options when it comes to saving on health insurance and medical expenses.
+The primary ways of doing this are with the Self-Employed Health Insurance Deductions, the premium tax credit, and by deducting approved medical expenses.
+Wondering if, and how, these all coexist?
+The good news is that they do!
+The same person can deduct medical expenses and health insurance payments, while also receiving a subsidy for insurance payments, all in the same year!
 However, it’s important to understand the difference between these three kinds of tax opportunities.
-Let's walk through them.

-Since entrepreneurs don’t have access to employer-sponsored health insurance (and the lower group rates that come with them), they often have to purchase their own health insurance individually.
-That means paying higher premiums and handling your own enrollment process.
+As you probably already know, independent workers generally don’t have access to employer-sponsored health insurance (and the lower group rates that come with them); they oftentimes have to purchase health insurance individually.
+That means paying higher premiums and walking yourself through the painstaking enrollment process.

-The self-employed health insurance deduction has been around for awhile -- 1987 to be exact.
+The self-employed health insurance deduction has been around for a while–since 1987 to be exact.
 It’s written to ensure that self-employed individuals get a break on their healthcare costs.
 It’s available if you:

-Taxpayers who meet all of these requirements can deduct what they pay for health insurance, up until the limit of their business income.
-This is your net income (income after business expenses), which you can find on Line 31 of your Schedule C.
+If you are a taxpayer who meets all of these requirements, you can deduct what you pay for health insurance, up until the limit of your business profit.
+Your business profit is your business income after business expenses, which you can find on Line 31 of your Schedule C.

 It also means that if your net business profit for the year is lower than the total yearly cost of your health insurance premiums, then you can only deduct the amount equal to your business profit.